techconvergenceDev/WireGuard-VPN/README.md

-WireGuard Easy VPN Setup
+WireGuard VPN Setup with QR Code Generator

 A PowerShell script that automatically sets up a WireGuard VPN server on Windows and generates a scannable QR code for easy mobile device connection.
 Features

-One-Click Server Setup: Fully automated WireGuard VPN server setup on Windows Auto QR Code Generation: Creates a scannable QR code without external websites
+One-Click Server Setup: Fully automated WireGuard VPN server setup on Windows Auto QR Code Generation: Creates a scannable QR code directly in your browser
-Mobile-Ready: Instantly connect Android or iOS devices by scanning the QR code Secure Configuration: Properly configured with best-practice security settings Zero Dependencies: No external dependencies beyond WireGuard itself
+Mobile-Ready: Instantly connect Android or iOS devices by scanning the QR code Secure Configuration: Properly configured with best-practice security settings Zero External Dependencies: No reliance on third-party websites for QR code generation
 User-Friendly: Simple and guided setup process with clear instructions

 Requirements

-Windows 10/11 or Windows Server 2016/2019/2022
+Windows 10/11 or Windows Server 2016/2019/2022/2025
 PowerShell 5.1 or newer (pre-installed on modern Windows systems) Administrator privileges
 Internet connection for downloading WireGuard (if not already installed)